MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 2. Run `pod install`

 > [!NOTE]
-> The CodePush `.podspec` depends on the `React` pod, and so in order to ensure that it can correctly use the version of React Native that your app is built with, make sure to define the `React` dependency in your app's `Podfile` as explained in the [React Native integration documentation](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html#podfile).
+> The CodePush `.podspec` depends on the `React` pod, and so to ensure that it can correctly use the version of React Native that your app is built with, make sure to define the `React` dependency in your app's `Podfile` as explained in the [React Native integration documentation](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html#podfile).

 #### Plugin Installation (iOS - Manual)
 1. Open your app's Xcode project